 There is no textbook written for a course such as this one.
 But there are some very excellent books available to get you started in thinking about discovery and its possible enhancement.
 My only difficulty has been in making a choice of works I regard as "required".
 The price of books is larcenous, as we all know.
-Happily, three of the four books I will list below are in paperback.
-Here are four books that I will ask you to read.
-Each of these books provides a different perspective from which to view discovery and imaginative reasoning.
-In class I will tell you why I have selected these four books in preference to others I might have chosen.
+Happily, all of the four books listed below are in paperback.
+Here are the four books that I will ask you to read.
+Each of these books provides a different perspective from which to view discovery and and innovation.
+In class I will tell you why I have selected these books in preference to others I might have chosen.